rohandhiman222/codingexpress-cli/README.md

 **Features**:

 - Automatically saves `accessToken` and `refreshToken` as environment variables during login/refresh.
-- Includes requests for all authentication and product endpoints.
+- Includes requests for all authentication and sample resource (e.g., Product) endpoints.

 ---